LiMinggang/madedit-mod/README.txt

 Known issues:
-The Macro recording function will save all your commands to one document which means it will not record the "switching" between documents.
+The Macro recording function will save all your commands to one document which
+    means it will not record the "switching" between documents.
 Search in selection in column mode is not exact the selection highlighted.
+Regular expression which relies on characters before/after the matched string,
+    Eg. (?<=.)\s(?=.), will has issue to be replaced.
+It's tricky and NP++ has the same issue too.

 Feature/issues to be released
 -----------------------------